Condition Care Guide

 Bruising easily can also occur as a drug side effect: Chlorothiazide, Warfarin (coumadin), aspirin, nonsteroidal anti-inflammatory drugs, quinine (for restless legs) and quinidine (for cardiac arrhythmias) can all contribute to easy bruising, as can long-term use of corticosteroids such as prednisone.

 Most bruises heal without treatment.
 You can help bring down the swelling and reduce pain by applying a cold compress to the bruise and elevating the injured area.
-You may be advised to take an over-the-counter pain remedy such as acetaminophen (Tylenol).
+You may be advised to take an over-the-counter pain remedy such as acetaminophen (Tylenol) for bruise treatment.
 Seek medical care if you have large and unusually painful bruises or if you begin to bruise easily for no apparent reason.

-What are the natural treatment of bruises that Dr. Weil recommends?
+What are some natural bruise treatments that Dr. Weil recommends?